 - When a mother has sore nipples and needs the breastfeeding session to be as short as possible.

 - Compressions can help drain the breast effectively during a breastfeeding session when a mother has mastitis or a blocked duct.

 - The baby is a lazy drinker, premature, and has other sucking problems.

 - The mother wants to stimulate milk let-down (increase her breast milk flow).

 - Massaging the breasts while breastfeeding ensures that the baby gets more of the substantial hindmilk that is fattier and more filling; this will also help reduce colic.
 How to improve the fat content in your milk.

 How to Do Breastfeeding Compressions

 - Make sure that your baby is latched on effectively and is, therefore, swallowing well.
 You should see your baby’s jaw moving with each swallow, and you may be able to hear your baby swallow.

-- Hold your breast with a U hold (thumb or forefinger on top of the breast and other fingers under your breast as in the picture above) Try not to touch the areola (dark part around your nipple).
+- Hold your breast with a U hold (thumb or forefinger on top of the breast and other fingers under your breast as in the picture above).
+Try not to touch the areola (the dark part around your nipple).

-- If your baby continues to suck, you can stop compression until he/she stops sucking.
+- If your baby continues to suck, you can stop compression until they stop sucking.
 The release of pressure will allow your milk to start flowing again.

 - If your baby does not start drinking well after this, you can begin compression again.